-You are responsible for any errors you make in requesting in branch transactions and/or processing transactions when transacting with Libro Remotely.
-These errors include mistakes made when writng cheues, paying bills, transferring funds or performing other transactions.
+You are responsible for any errors you make when requesting in-branch transactions and processing transactions when transacting with Libro Remotely.
+These errors include mistakes made when writing cheques, paying bills, transferring funds, or performing other transactions.
 Depending on the circumstances, we may or may not be able to assist you to correct such errors.

 Providing Quotes and Value Information

-Financial quotations such as interest rates, stocks, bonds, mutual funds or other securities values (including index, option or market price indicators) provided electronically by Libro, another supplier or company with which we have a networking, agency or similar agreement are made using sources regarded as reliable but cannot be guaranteed.
-You release Libro, its agents and third party suppliers of such information from all liability for any lack of accuracy or timeliness in relation to the information provided.
+Financial quotations such as interest rates, and other third party values provided electronically by Libro, another supplier or company with which we have a networking, agency, or similar agreement are made using sources regarded as reliable but cannot be guaranteed.
+You release Libro, its agents and third-party suppliers of such information from all liability for any lack of accuracy or timeliness in relation to the information provided.
 You release Libro from the following, including but not limited to: all liability, claims, costs, damages, fees penalties, incurred in connection with the lack of accuracy.
 You will assume the responsibility for confirming the amount of any trades or transactions authorized or completed using such information.

 The paper transaction record produced when you use your Card in a machine is an accurate record of your instructions.
 Whether such a transaction record is issued or not, it is your responsibility to verify that the transaction is correct by checking the Account statement.
 Without evidence to the contrary, the following Libro records are conclusive for all purposes:

-- the contents of envelopes the you deposit into an ATM
+- The contents of envelopes you deposit into an ATM

-- any information communicated between the you and us (either verbally and subsequently confirmed in writing, or originally submitted in writing) regarding any electronic transactions.
+- Any information communicated between you and us (either verbally and subsequently confirmed in writing, or originally submitted in writing) regarding any electronic transactions.

 Statements of Account

-We will publish an Account statement for you according to a regular schedule (i.e. monthly or quarterly) which may be adjusted from time to time.
+We will publish an Account statement for you according to a regular schedule (i.e. monthly or quarterly, Account specific) which may be adjusted from time to time.

-Unless you advise us differently, by completing a signed Service Request form, electronically or through our Contact Centre, we may, at our discretion, send by ordinary uninsured mail, deliver or hand out such statements to the you or your appointed agent.
-You may choose to receive electronic statements instead of paper statements when such an option is offered by Libro.
+Unless you advise us differently, in writing (in branch), electronically, or through Libro Connect, we may, at our discretion, send by ordinary uninsured mail, deliver, or hand out such statements to you, the Owner of the Account, or your appointed agent.
+You may choose to receive electronic statements instead of paper statements at any time.
 We may consider such statements to be received by you five days after the mailing date or on the date of physical or electronic delivery.
 The latest address (mailing, email, or other) shown on our records will be used as you are responsible for keeping your contact information with Libro up to date.

 Verification of Account Transactions

 You agree to check each statement promptly and advise us of any errors or omissions.
-If you have not advised Libro within thirty (30) days of either receiving the statement or deemed receipt, the statement and the transactions recorded on it are deemed to be correct.
-We are not liable for any errors or omissions which are brought to our attention after such thirty-day period.
-We are also not liable for forged Items or other unauthorized transactions that are reported to you in statements or otherwise unless you have specifically complained about such alleged forged Items or unauthorized transactions within thirty (30) days of receipt of the statement or deemed receipt.
+If you have not advised Libro within 30 days of receiving either the statement or deemed receipt, the statement and the transactions recorded on it are deemed to be correct.
+We are not liable for any errors or omissions which are brought to our attention after such 30-day period.
+We are also not liable for forged Items or other unauthorized transactions that are reported to you in statements or otherwise unless you have specifically complained about such alleged forged Items or unauthorized transactions within 30 days of receipt of the statement or deemed receipt.

 If you have accepted electronic access to Accounts and updates of Account information, you agree to regard each electronic update as an official statement of Account.
-In addition, you also agree to perform such electronic updates at least every thirty (30) days.
+In addition, you also agree to perform such electronic updates at least every 30 days.

-Libro may charge Items back to your Account when the Item that you cashed or deposited with us is returned unpaid or dishonoured for any reason, or lost through no fault of ours.
-The Item will be charged and any costs incurred in handling that Item plus its normal fees or charges for such transactions.
-You agree not to argue such returned Items or the amounts charged back to the Account.
-You also agree that Libro is not responsible for the collection of such Items from the original maker, drawer or payor.
-You may request us to attempt collection of such Items.
-We may request a fee for this type of collection service.
+Libro may charge Items back to your Account when the Item that you cashed or deposited with us is returned unpaid or dishonoured for any reason or lost through no fault of ours.
+The Item will be charged, and any costs incurred in handling that Item plus its normal fees or charges for such transactions which are outlined on Libro.ca/rates-fees.

 Collection and Payment

 Libro may collect the amount of all debits and charges to your Account(s) as authorized by this Agreement by reducing the balance of the Account.
 If any such transaction reduces the Account balance below zero, you agree to repay us for such overdrawn amounts.
 You shall pay Libro immediately, by any one of the following means: by making a deposit to the Account, by making a direct payment to us or by allowing a debit or charge to another Account owned by you, either solely or jointly with others.
 We may use the right to transfer between your Accounts to recover any funds owing.
 This would mean transferring funds from one Account to another without providing prior notice.

-Only you may make claim for funds from a dormant Account.
-Cheques will not be issued to any party other than you whose name is registered on the dormant Account.
+Only you may make a claim for funds from a dormant Ownership or inactive demand account.
+Cheques will not be issued to any party other than you, whose name is registered on the dormant Account.

-Any stop payment of a negotiable Instrument drawn on your Account must be made in writing and must be given by anyone who is authorized to operate the Account or two authorized individuals on two to sign Accounts.
+Any stop payment of a negotiable instrument drawn on your Account must be made in writing and given by anyone authorized to operate the Account or two authorized individuals on two to sign Accounts.
 A reasonable written notice must be provided to allow us to act on the stop payment.
-On receiving a stop payment of a negotiable Instrument drawn on your Account, we will:
+On receiving a stop payment of a negotiable instrument drawn on your Account, we will:

-a) use reasonable diligence to comply with the stop payment, but
+- use reasonable diligence to comply with the stop payment.

 There must be a valid reason for processing a stop payment.
-Following are acceptable “valid” reasons to process a stop payment request by an Owner:
+The following are acceptable “valid” reasons to process a stop payment request by an Owner:

-- the cheque(s) have been lost in the mail;
+- the cheque(s) has been lost in the mail;

 - the goods/services being paid for have not been received or are unsatisfactory; or